 3. None of the provisions in this document shall be read or applied in such a way as to derogate from or compromise these principles.

-4. In addition, the HO will do everything that is reasonable to support the Panel financially having due regard to securing value for public money so as to enable the Panel to fulfil its Terms of Reference in an efficient and expeditious manner.
+4. In addition, the Home Office will do everything that is reasonable to support the Panel financially having due regard to securing value for public money so as to enable the Panel to fulfil its Terms of Reference in an efficient and expeditious manner.

 5. The Management Statement sets out the broad framework within which the Panel will operate and includes:

 - • The conditions under which any public funds are paid to the Panel;

 - • How the Panel must account for its expenditure; and